mieko/sr-captcha/index.md

 check out the listings.

-Now, personally, I won't even take over-the-counter medications that are "too blue", for fear that they'll make me drowsy.
+Now, personally, I won't even take over-the-counter medications that are "too blue looking", for fear that they'll make me drowsy.
 But my first thought was:
 Here is a bunch of interesting, real-time, market data that's hard to access programmatically.